 Cracks in the U.S. economy: Job growth slows 75% from a year ago

-The U.S. jobs engine is sputtering and looks to be in danger of stalling out.

-U.S. employers added just 22,000 jobs in August, according to a report Friday from the Labor Department.
-The unemployment rate inched up 4.3%.
-Revised figures also show there was also a net loss of jobs in June for the first time since 2020, in the midst of the pandemic.
+U.S. employers added just 22,000 jobs in August, according to a report Friday from the Labor Department, while revised figures showed a net loss of jobs in June for the first time since 2020, in the midst of the pandemic.

-The U.S. has now had four months in a row of pretty anemic job growth.
-Average job growth between May and August was down 75% from the same period a year ago.

 Loading...